A year after its launch, the local impact investing initiative Benefit Chicago has announced its first round of loans.

 Benefit Chicago executive director William Towns refers to these loans as “patient capital” because they can extend for up to 10 years, enabling the recipient to sustain focus on its mission without short-term financial pressure for repayment.

-The initiative will continue to evaluate loan applications and to award more loans in future.
+The initiative will continue to evaluate loan applications and to award more loans in the future.